-We’ve been living in a pretty surreal world for more than 6 months now.
+We’ve been living in a pretty surreal world for more than 6 months now as we grapple with COVID-19.
 Our lives have changed significantly and it’s hard to predict and plan for the future.
 This constant state of uncertainty is pretty exhausting and can impact our mental health and wellbeing.
 Even those of us who feel we are coping well are likely to feel moments of fatigue, or even grief.
 Thankfully, there are lots of things that we can do to boost our mood and feel more energised, in spite of our pandemic lethargy!

 Work and home life have converged, resources have been reduced in some industries while others deal with increasing demand and other challenges.
 Plus, stress and anxiety levels have increased as a result of this pandemic.

 For many of us, COVID-19 has meant longer working hours and less connection with others.
 And in our hyper-vigilant state and fast-paced digital worlds, we’re bombarded with constant dings and pings of information.
 Feeling popped at the end of the day?
 That’s possibly because Zoom meetings can take a toll.

 When our brains are processing more and more information, it can overload our cognitive capacity.
 When we experience cognitive overload, we’re more likely to make mistakes and not be able to pay attention.